Code-Institute-Submissions/milestone-project-03/milestone-project-2-testing.md

 18. **Reset**
 - Type a new artist name into the input box and click search to check that all the previous search results (artist names, song titles, preview clip, 'now playing' text and album artwork) is cleared

+19. **Error Message**
+- Make a deliberate spelling mistake in an artist search to see the error message show up

 ## Further testing: